milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Sensitive Data.
 Microsoft Advertising does not collect, process, or disclose personal data that qualifies as “sensitive data” under applicable U.S. state data privacy laws for the purposes of providing personalized advertising.
 Data sharing.
 In some cases, we share with advertisers reports about the data we have collected on their sites or ads.

-Data collected by other advertising companies.
+Data collected by or shared with other advertising companies.
 Advertisers sometimes include their own web beacons (or those of their other advertising partners) within their advertisements that we display, enabling them to set and read their own cookie.
 Additionally, Microsoft partners with  Xandr, a Microsoft company, and third-party ad companies to help provide some of our advertising services, and we also allow other third-party ad companies to display advertisements on our sites.
 These third parties may place cookies on your computer and collect data about your online activities across websites or online services.
 These companies currently include, but are not limited to:  Facebook,  Media.net,  Outbrain,  Taboola and  Yahoo.
 Select any of the preceding links to find more information on each company's practices, including the choices it offers.
+We also share data we collect with other companies like The Trade Desk for advertising purposes.
+Individuals in the United Kingdom can learn more about The Trade Desk’s advertising practices in the U.K. and opt out of The Trade Desk’s processing of their data here.
 Many of these companies participate in the DAA (U.S.), EDAA (Europe) or DAAC (Canada), which provide industry-wide choice tools.

 To opt out of receiving personalized advertising from Microsoft, visit our  opt-out page.
 When you opt out, your preference is stored in a cookie that is specific to the web browser you are using.
 The opt-out cookie has an expiration date of five years.
 If you delete the cookies on your device, you need to opt out again.